louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

 ## Current Priority

 This is intentionally parked until the Metal and Vulkan backends are stable enough to compare behavior.
-The next serious AA pass should be treated as a major quality project, not a small tweak to `aafuzz`.
+The next serious AA pass should be treated as a major quality project, not a small tweak to `aadist`.